Is my child ready?

 You can start as early as age 2.
 Younger?
 See how your child is doing.

-Children are usually ready to take their first steps toward potty training between 1.5 and 2 years old.
-You can definitely start once your child turns 2.
-Note: During the initial stages, your child will still be wearing a diaper, and you’ll take them to the toilet.
-You’ll also talk a lot and read books about peeing, pooping, potties, and the toilet.
-Only then will your child start practicing on the potty and the toilet.
-So, to start with, your child doesn’t need to be able to do everything yet.
-It’s nice if your child can walk, but they don’t need to be walking independently yet.
+To start with, your child doesn’t need to be able to do everything yet.
+It’s great if your child can walk, but they don’t need to be walking unaided yet.
 Does your child understand a little bit what you mean when you talk about diapers, peeing, pooping, and the toilet?
 By pointing things out or using simple words?
-Then your child is ready.
+If so, your child is ready.
+Start with Step 1: sparking interest.
 Follow your child’s lead and don’t rush things.